 These are stored on a user's device between browser sessions to remember their preferences or actions across the site.
 For example, any settings they change during a browsing session will be remembered when they return to the same site later.

 These cookies are set by the same website that you're visiting, and can only be viewed by that site.

 These are set by a domain other than the one being visited.
 A website might use an embedded video from YouTube, for example, which might set its own cookies.

-Our website uses first party Google Analytics cookies to collect anonymous information about how visitors use the site in order to help us improve it.
+Analytics and customisation cookies: These cookies collect information that is used either in aggregate form to help us understand how our websites are being used or how effective our marketing campaigns are, or to help us customise our websites for you.
+We us first party cookies to collect information about how visitors use the site in order to help us improve and customise it for you.
 They're first party because only this domain sets them and no other website has access to the data.

 We think cookies make the Internet a better place.
 They're safe, anonymous, and give people an easier, faster experience on websites.
 Cookies let sites remember if you wanted to save certain details, show developers the pages no-one ever visits, and recall what you've put in your shopping basket.